 If you’re already familiar with mindfulness and would like to engage in regular practice, this workshop is for you.

 Do you have concerns about your alcohol or marijuana use?
 Are you ready to make a change in a nonjudgmental, supportive environment?
-Come practice meditation and mindfulness, research-proven ways to help reduce cravings.
+Come practice meditation and mindfulness, research-proven interventions that can help.

 We offer a variety of counseling groups each semester, with free options and pay-per-session options.

 In these groups of two to eight participants and one or two counselors, you’ll receive weekly support from peers going through similar experiences and can learn how to problem-solve and better manage your symptoms.

 (We know you may find talking with your peers about your problems uncomfortable at first, but most students get over this discomfort quickly.
 Don’t let your doubts keep you from joining us.)

 Announcement: All groups have moved online until further notice.
 To join an online group:

 You need to be physically located in Indiana when participating in the group session.

 You must be referred by a CAPS counselor.
 To make an appointment with a counselor call 812-855-5711.